-Activity 1: Establish an experiment to test the impacts of haying on 10 prairies Budget: \$ 60,326
+Activity 1: Establish an experiment to test the impacts of haying on 10 prairies Budget: \$ 62,428

 Our experiment will target 10 privately-owned conservation properties in western MN.
-The 10 prairies selected will all be remnant prairies that range in habitat quality, with an emphasis on more degraded prairies.
+The 10 prairies selected will all be remnant prairies that range in habitat quality, with an emphasis on more degraded prairies dominated by non-native species.
 The experiment will include six treatments with all combinations of Burning (unburned or burned) and Haying (not hayed, annually hayed, or hayed every other year).
-Five of the 10 sites will be burned in 2019, the other half will be burned in 2020.
+Five of the 10 sites will be burned in 2020, the other half will be burned in 2021.
 Each treatment area will be large enough to determine effects on habitat quality, while minimizing the unmanaged footprint (since lack of any disturbance may have negative effects on prairie habitat).